Photo by SFMTA Photography Department

 Sustain economic vitalityIssues: Circulation issues impacting access to goods, services, deliveries

-The study area and nearby streets have seen a number of changes in the last five years with a focus on improvements to prioritize people walking and rolling as well as transit safety and reliability.
+Prior to the initiation of this work, the study area and nearby streets had seen a number of changes in the preceding five years with a focus on improvements to prioritize people walking and rolling as well as transit safety and reliability.

-The image below summarizes the transportation projects that have been implemented in the study area in the past five years.
+The image below summarizes the transportation projects that have been implemented in the study area in the preceding five years.

 Recent and Planned Changes